 - Joshua L. Josephson, who arrived in Auckland, New Zealand aboard the ship "Zealandia" in 1861

-- Sharon Josephson, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 2004
+- Sharon Josephson, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 2004

-- Rita Josephson, American Democrat politician, Delegate to Democratic National Convention from Florida, 2008
+- Rita Josephson, American Democratic Party politician, Delegate to Democratic National Convention from Florida, 2008

 - Joseph Josephson, American politician, Candidate for New York State Senate 28th District, 1956

 - Edward Josephson, American politician, Socialist Workers Candidate for Presidential Elector for Michigan, 1984